Have you ever wondered what X server, Xorg, X11, Wayland, and stuff like that do? Wayland vs. Xorg, what is better? This guide is for you!

 You always stumble upon those terms and know they have to do with the graphics, but you’d like to learn more.

-What is Display Server in Linux?
+What is a Display Server in Linux?

 A display server is a program whose primary task is to coordinate the input and output of its clients to and from the rest of the operating system, the hardware, and each other.
 The display server communicates with its clients over the display server protocol.

-The display server is a key component in any graphical user interface, specifically the windowing system.
-It is the basic component of Graphical User Interface (GUI) which sits between the graphical interface and the kernel.
+The display server is crucial in any graphical user interface, specifically the windowing system.
+The basic component of the Graphical User Interface (GUI) sits between the graphical interface and the kernel.